masini/herrmann-test/README.md

 A simple react app to test your brain dominance using the studies of the researcher [Ned Herrmann](https://es.wikipedia.org/wiki/William_%22Ned%22_Herrmann).

+You can test this app by visit [my personal website](https://programadorweb.dev/herrmann/).

 ## ✅ Requirements

 You only need [Node.js](https://nodejs.org/), recommended LTS version.